Under the Republic

 Tan See Seng and Amitav Acharya.
 2008.
 Bandung Revisited: The Legacy of the 1955 Asian-African Conference for International Order.
 Singapore: NUS Press.

-Read MoreCongress Bill for Sulu Independence
+Read MoreThe 1961 Congress Bill for Sulu Independence

-Congress Bill for Sulu Independence
+The 1961 Congress Bill for Sulu Independence

 Datu Ombra Amilbangsa was married to Dayang-Dayang Hadji Piandao, the niece of Sulu Sultan Hadji Jamalul Kiram.
 He was a member of the Philippine National Assembly from 1935 to 1938 representing Sulu and was later appointed governor of Sulu by President Manuel L. Quezon.
-Then from 1941 to 1946, he was Sulu’s lone congressman in the Philippine Commonwealth’s House of Representative; and the Philippine House of Representative from 1946 to 1961.
+Then from 1941 to 1946, he was Sulu’s lone congressman in the Philippine Commonwealth’s House of Representatives; and the Philippine House of Representatives from 1946 to 1961.

 Sources: